- Lots of standard tech…

 2020 Audi Q3

-The 2020 Audi Q3 boasts great crash-test scores—and it’s only half done.
+The 2020 Audi Q3 boasts great crash-test scores.

 Every Q3 comes with standard forward-collision warnings and automatic emergency braking, helping to boost this little SUV’s safety score.
 Other active features like adaptive cruise control, lane-departure warnings, blind-spot monitors, active lane control, and a surround-view camera system are included on more expensive models or are options.